Faizansait10/Intel-Unnati-AI-Learning-Agent/README.md

 ## 🚀 Witness the Magic (Demo)

-*(Self-Correction: Replace the image placeholders with actual GIFs/Screenshots as soon as you have them!
-A visual demo is absolutely key for an "amazing" README.)*

-**[CLICK HERE FOR A LIVE DEMO (e.g., YouTube Video / GIF Demo)]** *(Once you have a GIF or a short video, link it here!
-You can use tools like Peek, LICEcap, or online GIF makers.)*

 ![Screenshot 1: Chat Interface](https://via.placeholder.com/600x300?text=Screenshot+of+Chat+Interface)
 *Caption: The sleek, radiant dark theme for an immersive experience.*